 Help another struggling blogger by being the first to comment on a post they’ve written.
 Treat people online the way you’d like people to respond to you.
 Promote blogs, websites, writers, and entrepreneurs who share your niche and are just starting out.

 Reading popular blogs and websites in your niche helps you understand your target audience and gain new perspectives on what you could be doing wrong.

-Another way bloggers blow there interaction with visitors is to moderate comments or having people jump through hoops to register to interact.
+Another way bloggers blow their interaction with visitors is to moderate comments or have people jump through hoops to register to interact.
 Don’t put up an extra wall between you and your visitors.